10 Ways How Complex PTSD Can Affect Intimate Relationships

 This doesn’t just apply to sexual intimacy, which can be especially challenging for some

-One possible reason is that the trauma they endured was sexual, or it may have to do with their low self-worth and to feel like they can’t trust others, which could lead to being unable to engage in a sexual relationship.
+One possible reason is that the trauma they endured was sexual, or it may have to do with their low self-worth and feeling like they can’t trust others, which could lead to being unable to engage in a sexual relationship.

 Even being close to others may be something a person with CPTSD will avoid.
 This can also occur for a number of different reasons, and it may occur with people that they love as well.